Six Sigma software that actually reduces defects

 What is Six Sigma software?

-Some of the main principles of Six Sigma include:
+Some core principles of Six Sigma:

-Types of Six Sigma software
+Four types of Six Sigma software

 Quality control workflow templates